 Please view on a screen larger than 13 inches.

-Throughout the year, ONFife libraries have offered a unique range of Learning Opportunities.
-Building on our first foray in to hosting Fun Palaces, in October 2017 we were able to present more activities in more locations, from creative writing in Kirkcaldy to turning fruit and vegetables into musical instruments in Cupar.
-We built on existing relationships with the Dunfermline Folk Club, Fife Writes and Fife Craft Association and built new ones with Cupar Arts, Kirkcaldy Art Club, TAYTA and Kirkcaldy Knit Club.
+Throughout the year, ONFife libraries have offered a unique range of learning opportunities.
+Building on our first foray in to hosting Fun Palaces, in October 2017 we presented more activities in more locations, from creative writing in Kirkcaldy to turning fruit and vegetables into musical instruments in Cupar.
+We built on existing relationships with the Dunfermline Folk Club, Fife Writes and Fife Craft Association; and created new ones with Cupar Arts, Kirkcaldy Art Club, TAYTA (Terrifically Adventurous Youth Theatre Association) and Kirkcaldy Knit Club.
 165 members of the public took part in this campaign for community-based access to arts and science.

-The modernisation of Fife’s Library Service started with a major consultation on the future development of the service with 2,379 members of the public completing the survey and 108 taking part in qualitative research.
-The information collated is being used to create a new vision for Fife’s libraries, with improved opening hours and a suite of services we are continually developing.
-Our new vision strategy will be announced and unpacked during 2018/19.
+The modernisation of Fife’s Library Service saw a major consultation on the future development of the service with 2,379 members of the public completing the survey and 108 taking part in qualitative research.
+The information collated is being used to create a new vision for Fife’s libraries, with improved opening hours and a suite of services, which we are continually developing.
+Our new vision strategy will be announced during 2018/19.

 In collaboration with Scottish Book Trust, we have been fortunate enough to work with a Digital Storyteller since the summer of 2017.
 Dan Brown has met with groups and individuals in Glenrothes to give them the tools necessary to create their own digital story.
-Children with special needs, Alzheimer’s patients, Age Concern clients, a refugee who has made Glenrothes her home and a very powerful transgender journey are just some of the stories Dan has helped participants create.
+Children with special needs, people living with Alzheimers, Age Concern clients, a refugee who has made Glenrothes her home, and a very powerful transgender journey, are just some of the stories Dan has helped participants create.
 The 87 participants found the process of sharing their stories empowering and cathartic, whilst raising their confidence with digital skills.
-Many of these stories are now available to view via the Trust’s YouTube channel at https://www.youtube.com/user/onfife.

 To coincide with Halloween, Murder Mystery events took a magical turn with guest company Can You Catch the Killer? visiting Dunfermline Carnegie Library & Galleries to test the deductive skills of our audiences with a wizarding school twist for the occasion.
 Two adult orientated sell-out events took place in our Canmore Room, bringing in 180 Muggles and Wizards to our especially decorated Hogwarts room.